 What is Brand Tone of Voice?

-You’ve busted a gut creating a distinctive visual identity for your brand.
-Now, what about the written identity (tone of voice)?
+Companies sweat blood to create distinctive visual identities for their brands.
+But what about the written identity (tone of voice)?

 Because so many companies don’t make the effort to consider their tone of voice, getting your words right is potentially an easier win.
 The fact you’re reading this page means you’re already one step ahead of the laggards.